 This vegan peanut butter pie with coconut milk doesn’t use tofu or vegan cream cheese.
-It is an healthy peanut butter pie, a delicious easy vegan peanut butter desserts for the sweet tooth!
+It’s a healthy peanut butter pie, a delicious easy vegan peanut butter dessert for the sweet tooth!
 You will love its creamy chia seed peanut butter filling and crunchy chocolate almond crust.
-Bonus, the pie is keto friendly using sugar free Monk fruit sweetener.
+Bonus, the pie is keto-friendly using sugar-free Monk fruit sweetener.

 Vegan peanut butter pie with coconut milk

-Most vegan peanut butter pie use tofu or vegan cream cheese in their filling.
-While both options are tasty, some people may not like soy flavor in their desserts or you can struggle finding vegan cream cheese at the store.
+Most vegan peanut butter pies use tofu or vegan cream cheese in their filling.
+While both options are tasty, some people may not like soy flavor in their desserts or you might struggle finding vegan cream cheese at the store.
 So this peanut butter pie without cream cheese is your option!

-All you need to make this recipe are:
+All you need to make this recipe is:

-- Chia seeds – that is the magic healthy ingredients that adds such a creamy pudding like texture to the pie filling
+- Chia seeds – that’s the magic healthy ingredient that adds such a creamy pudding-like texture to the pie filling.

-- Canned coconut cream – full ft or low fat as you like
+- Canned coconut cream – full fat or low fat as you like.

-This pie filling doesn’t require baking and the great thing is, the crust can be baked or not !
-Yes, it is safe to eat this pie crust raw as it is made of almond flour.
-However, if you miss the crunchy crust of your old classic pie with oreo crust, this crust bake in 15 minutes and get crunchy as the original one.
+This pie filling doesn’t require baking and the great thing is, the crust can be baked or not!
+Yes, it’s safe to eat this pie crust raw as it is made of almond flour.
+However, if you miss the crunchy crust of your old classic pie with oreo crust, this crust bakes in 15 minutes and gets as crunchy as the original one.

-All you need to make this healthy gluten free pie crust are:
+All you need to make this healthy gluten-free pie crust is: